 • Harmonization of egress path width with European building codes

 There are others.
-It is typically difficult to make changes to any consensus standard though some of the concepts were integrated by the committee into other parts of the NFPA 101 in unexpected, though productive, ways.
-Transcripts of proposed 2023 revisions to the education facility chapter is linked below:
+It is typically difficult to make changes to stabilized standard though some of the concepts were integrated by the committee into other parts of the NFPA 101 in unexpected, though productive, ways.
+Example transcripts of proposed 2023 revisions to the education facility chapter is linked below:

-NFPA 101 is a cross-cutting title so we maintain it on the agenda of our several colloquia —Housing, Prometheus and Security.
+NFPA 101 is a cross-cutting title so we maintain it on the agenda of our several colloquia —Housing, Prometheus, Security and Pathways colloquia.
 See our CALENDAR for the next online meeting; open to everyone.

 Category: Fire Safety, Public Safety